openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 volumeBindingMode: Immediate
 ```

-Apply the labels to the nodes using the below command:
+Apply the labels to the pools using the below command:

 **Command**
 ```text